1501 Broadway: Offices

 The offices were decorated with similar French motifs as the rest of the building.
-The fourth through twelfth stories, originally occupied by Famous Players-Lasky, included 65 executive offices that were finished in walnut, and some rooms contained veneers of burled walnut, The veneers contained carvings of figures that matched the burled surfaces of the wood.
-The private offices of Famous Players-Lasky cofounders Adolph Zukor and Jesse L. Lasky were decorated with walnut-paneled walls, separated by wide moldings.
+The fourth through twelfth stories, originally occupied by Famous Players–Lasky, included 65 executive offices that were finished in walnut, and some rooms contained veneers of burled walnut, The veneers contained carvings of figures that matched the burled surfaces of the wood.
+The private offices of Famous Players–Lasky cofounders Adolph Zukor and Jesse L. Lasky were decorated with walnut-paneled walls, separated by wide moldings.
 These offices had large ceiling beams, which were clad with walnut panels and separated by plaster coffers; the casement windows in these offices contained stained glass panels.

 The stories below the 18th floor each contained 16000 ft2, while the upper stories were smaller because of the setbacks, tapering to 2100 ft2 at the top.
-Also as a result of the setbacks, the floors were built in eleven different sizes.
+As a result of the setbacks, the floors were also built in eleven different sizes.
 The smaller upper stories were advertised as being suitable for companies that wanted to consolidate their offices on a full story and occupy it for themselves.
 Another 190000 ft2 or 220000 ft2 of office space was added in the late 1960s with the renovation of the former theater wing.
 The conversion created floor plates of up to 37000 ft2 on the lowest stories.

 History

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
-Famous Players-Lasky, the predecessor to the Paramount Corporation, had been formed in 1916.
+Famous Players–Lasky, the predecessor to the Paramount Corporation, had been formed in 1916.
 The company formed a subsidiary, the 1493 Broadway Corporation, to buy the Putnam Building and Westover Court on Times Square in 1919.
-During the 1920s, Famous Players-Lasky president Adolph Zukor had acquired a controlling interest in the Chicago-based Balaban and Katz theatre chain, operated by Sam Katz, who became the head of Paramount's theatre division.
+During the 1920s, Famous Players–Lasky president Adolph Zukor had acquired a controlling interest in the Chicago-based Balaban and Katz theatre chain, operated by Sam Katz, who became the head of Paramount's theatre division.
 Balaban and Katz had a long working relationship with Chicago architectural firm Rapp and Rapp, which had designed numerous theaters for Katz's company in the Midwest.